5 Workplace Wellness Trends With Staying Power

 2. Stress management

-Along similar lines, many companies are finding ways to help workers reduce their overall stress.
-Employees who can manage their stress levels tend to be happier and more productive.
-Often, they’re more physically healthy too.
+Many companies are finding ways to help their workers, no matter where they are working from, reduce their overall stress, as stress can interfere with optimal mental health.
+Employees who can effectively manage their stress levels tend to be happier and more productive.
+Often, they’re more physically healthy, too.

-To help alleviate this, employers have added new initiatives like caregiver programs and additional paid time off.
-They’re also making sure employees disconnect when needed, encouraging them to set clear boundaries and to step away from work when they’re out of the office or on vacation.
+Many leading employers have added new initiatives like caregiver programs and additional paid time off to help reduce workers’ stress and maintain a good work-life balance.
+They’re also encouraging them to set clear boundaries between their professional and personal lives, to the extent possible, and disconnect from work while they’re out of the office or on vacation.

 Read about how to prevent work burnout at your company.